-Phillis Wheatley Elementary is a comprehensive community elementary school serving 490 students in preschool to sixth grade, with the full spectrum of special education programs and services for English Language Learning students.
-The school has 46 full-time certified staff and 19 non-certified instruction staff.
+Phillis Wheatley Elementary is a comprehensive community elementary school serving over 300 students in Kindergarten through sixth grade, with the full spectrum of special education programs and services for English Language Learning students.
+The school has 32 full-time certified staff and 12 non-certified instruction staff.
 In addition to serving students within a defined geographic area, it also serves as a site for special needs students in early childhood through sixth grade.

 It is the belief of the Phillis Wheatley Learning Community that school is a place where everyone comes together to promote learning.
 Teachers work as a team.
 They serve as instructional mentors to the students.
 Parents are our partners.
 A vital partnership is created between the home and school that is strengthened by active participation.

-Jose Verduzco was born in Mexico, and immigrated to the United States as a young child.
-He was raised in a Spanish speaking family, and is bilingual.
-He attended Kansas City Public Schools beginning in kindergarten, and graduated from Southeast High School.
-He earned a Bachelor's degree in Criminal Justice and Spanish, a Master's Degree in Curriculum and Instruction with emphasis in Special Education, and an Educational Specialist in Educational Adminstration, all from the University of Missouri-Kansas City.
+Jose Verduzco was born in Mexico and immigrated to the United States as a young child.
+He was raised in a Spanish-speaking family and is bilingual.
+He attended Kansas City Public Schools beginning in kindergarten and graduated from Southeast High School.
+He earned a Bachelor's degree in Criminal Justice and Spanish, a Master's Degree in Curriculum and Instruction with an emphasis in Special Education, and an Educational Specialist in Educational Administration, all from the University of Missouri-Kansas City.
 Jose is currently pursuing a Ph.D. in Educational Leadership and Policy Analysis through the University of Missouri-Columbia.

-Jose has worked for the Kansas City Public Schools since 2004 as an English laguage learners para-professional, special and general education teacher, vice principal, and principal.
+Jose has worked for the Kansas City Public Schools since 2004 as an English language learner para-professional, special and general education teacher, vice principal, and principal.
 Under Jose's leadership, Phillis Wheatley Elementary earned a bronze award from Missouri Schoolwide Positive Behavior Support.
 In the 2011-2012 school year, attendance at Phillis Wheatley Elementary increased to 96%, and discipline infractions were reduced by 22%.